 How does INFUSE® Bone Graft work?

 INFUSE® Bone Graft is surgically placed where new bone growth is needed.
-It attracts your body’s own bone building cells to the site and over time, new bone is formed.
-Bone grows where the INFUSE® Bone Graft is placed, for predictable bone growth results.
+It attracts your body’s own bone-building cells to the site and over time, new bone is formed.
+The bone grows where the INFUSE® Bone Graft is placed, for predictable bone growth results.

 Who is INFUSE® Bone Graft for and how will it fit into my doctor’s prescribed course of treatment?

 INFUSE® Bone Graft is now approved for two oral procedures: in sinus augmentation, and for localized alveolar ridge augmentation following tooth extraction.
 INFUSE® Bone Graft gives you and your surgeon a choice for growing bone where it is needed for the support of dental implants or other dental restoration.
 You and your doctor should discuss the benefits and risks of INFUSE® Bone Graft versus autogenous bone or other treatments.

 A sinus augmentation, or “sinus lift,” is a surgical bone grafting procedure that is performed in the maxillary (upper jaw) sinus cavity (above the area that anchors your teeth) to prepare the patient for dental restoration.
 Some patients have such small amounts of existing bone in these areas that dental restoration simply cannot occur without sufficient formation of new bone.
 Your surgeon may feel that autogenous bone or INFUSE® Bone Graft is needed to form the necessary bone in this area for reliable and functional dental restoration.
 In this case, INFUSE® Bone Graft or autogenous bone harvested from another site in your body may be placed into your upper jaw to promote bone growth in the floor of the sinus cavity to anchor the dental implants to allow for dental restoration.